General Electric (GE) Five Forces Analysis & Recommendations

 Competitive Rivalry or Competition against GE (Strong Force)

-• High aggressiveness of firms (strong force)
+• High aggressiveness of aerospace firms (strong force)

-• Moderate number of firms (moderate force)
+• Low number of firms (moderate force)

 Bargaining Power of General Electric’s Customers/Buyers (Moderate Force)

-• High quality of information (strong force)
+• Moderate to high quality of information about GE and competing products (strong force)

-• Low price sensitivity (weak force)
+• Low to moderate price sensitivity (moderate force)

-Customers have access to high-quality information about the products available in General Electric’s industries of operations.
+Customers have access to moderate-quality and high-quality information about the products available in General Electric’s industry.
 For example, information about avionics product features, functions, and known issues identified in use cases are available through industry reports.
-In the Five Forces analysis model, this external factor empowers GE’s buyers in making purchase decisions.
+In this Five Forces analysis, such information is an external factor that empowers GE’s buyers in making purchase decisions.
 Thus, high quality of information increases the strategic significance of the bargaining power of customers in General Electric’s business.
-This Five Forces analysis also shows that the aerospace industry environment is subject to the moderate effect of switching costs.
-For instance, the intensity of this external factor corresponds with the moderate likelihood of customers switching from General Electric’s products to competitors’ products.
-In relation, the low price sensitivity of customers reflects the low probability of buyers shifting to other brands when GE increases its prices.
-This condition is especially observable in the aviation industry.
-In considering the external factors identified in this component of the Five Forces analysis of General Electric Company, managers must include the moderate bargaining power of buyers in strategy development.

 Bargaining Power of GE’s Suppliers (Moderate Force)

-• Moderate population of suppliers (moderate force)
+• Moderate population of suppliers to GE (moderate force)

-• High overall supply (weak force)
+• Moderate overall supply (moderate force)

 • Moderate size of individual suppliers (moderate force)